-Sometimes, other people cause the problem.
+Sometimes, other people cause problems.
 Other times, stuff just happens.
-Most of the time, you cause your problem yourself.
+Most of the time, we cause our problems ourselves.

-Whining and complaining doesn’t change the situation.
-In fact, it often makes you feel worse than you did when you first realized the situation you were in.
+Whining and complaining don’t change the situation.
+They often make you feel worse than you did when you first realized the position you were in.

 The longer you wallow in self-pity, the more you complain about your situation with others, and the angrier you get at others for your situation, the more helpless you become.